aliahmedsahi/smartschedulingapp/README.md

 While these modules help us to work more efficiently and organize our work better, managing many modules can sometimes cause confusion, with dependencies making things complex.

-## Questions to Validate Modularity

-1. Do you want to run these features independently from other modules?
-2. Do you plan on selling these features separately to clients?
-3. Are you planning to assign a dedicated team to these features?
-4. Is there a possibility of reusing these features in other applications?
-5. Are you considering a dedicated database for this feature set?

-## Other Questions
-1. What tools and technologies are involved in the project (Backend, frontend, database etc), and the reasoning behind their choices?
-2. What type of architecture patterns you are using in your applicaiton?
-3. What is the target market for this project?
-4. What is the status of project requirements?
-Are we following agile or waterfall method?
-5. Do we have any pending task that are already defined for the next milestones?
-How do you gather the requirements?
-6. How much of the project has already been completed and what's remaining?
-7. What platforms are you planning to build this application for?
-Web/Desktop/Mobile
-8. Is there room for modifications in the existing application features, keeping in mind the open-closed principle?
-9. Is this your own product or you are building this as a project for some client?